Ron Warhurst

 Three Michigan middle distance runners qualified for the 1,500 meter race at the 2008 Summer Olympics in Beijing—Nick Willis for New Zealand and Kevin Sullivan and Nate Brannen for Canada.
 Willis won the gold medal in the 1,500 meter race at the 2006 Commonwealth Games and the silver medal in the same event at the Beijing Olympics.

 Michigan's sprinters and hurdlers also excelled in the late 2000s.
 In 2007, Jeff Porter won the NCAA indoor championship in the 60-meter hurdles.
 Sprinter Adam Harris was named the 2008 Big Ten Track Athlete of the Year after winning Big Ten event championships in the 60 meters (indoors), 200 meters and 4x100 meter relay.
 Harris ran a personal best 20.68 seconds in the 200-meter race at the NCAA Mideast Regional and qualified to compete for Guyana in that event at the 2008 Olympics.

 Warhurst remained at Michigan as the head coach of the cross country team after 2008 and became the associate head coach of the track and field team in 2009.
 In July 2010, Warhurst announced his retirement from the University of Michigan at age 67.

-In 2022 he began coaching the Very Nice Track Club which includes notable runners Hobbs Kessler, Mason Ferlic, and Nick Willis, among other professional runners.
+To the current date, he currently coaches the athletes at Skyline High School and of the Very Nice Track Club.